 It’s that time of year again.
 The most wonderful time.
 It’s Pride month!
 June kicks off a summer filled with oodles of Pride events all over the world.
 In the U.S., the LGBTQ+ community rallies together to celebrate and remember the Stonewall Riots of 1969, where our brothers and sisters stood together and fought back against harassment, hatred and oppression.
-We’ve made which has helped Pride to flourish.
+We’ve made great progress over the years, which has helped Pride to flourish.
 While there’s always more progress to be made, Pride has certainly shifted towards being more about the festivities in recent years.

 This greater acceptance and visibility brings new faces each year.
 A swath of corporations are poised to elbow their way into the party, eager to prove their allyship.
 And there are plenty that should be welcomed with open arms.
 But there are many seeking to capitalize on a movement they couldn’t be further from.
 And they’re met by a community, relentlessly ready to meme them into shame.
-While the community strives to be wholly inclusive, it’s also extremely intolerant of outsiders claiming to understand or “support” the LGBTQ+ experience.
+While the community strives to be wholly inclusive, it’s also extremely intolerant of outsiders claiming to understand or“support” the LGBTQ+ experience.